Vaquita Conservation and Abundance

 Abundance and Trends

-A second Mexican-American survey was conducted in 2008 and estimated total vaquita abundance to be 245 animals (CV = 73%, 05% CI 68-884) (Gerrodette et al. 2011).
-The 2008 estimate was 57% lower than the 1997 estimate, an average rate of decline of 7.6%/year.
+A second Mexican-American survey was conducted in 2008 and estimated total vaquita abundance to be 245 animals (CV = 73 percent, 05 percent CI 68-884) (Gerrodette et al. 2011).
+The 2008 estimate was 57 percent lower than the 1997 estimate, an average rate of decline of 7.6 percent per year.
 The 2008 research also gathered data to allow design of a passive acoustic monitoring program using a device that detects vaquita events called a CPOD.
 The acoustic monitoring program uses a grid of 48 CPODs inside the Vaquita Refuge.
-The Refuge covers about 50% of vaquitas’ distribution but could not be monitored due to loss of the CPODs to active fishing (both gillnetting and trawling).
-Results indicated a 67% decline in acoustic activity in the sampled area, for an annual rate of 31% (CIRVA VI Report, in IWC/66/Rep01(2015), Annex L).
+The Refuge covers about 50 percent of vaquitas’ distribution but could not be monitored due to loss of the CPODs to active fishing (both gillnetting and trawling).
+Results indicated a 67 percent decline in acoustic activity in the sampled area, for an annual rate of 31 percent (CIRVA VI Report, in IWC/66/Rep01(2015), Annex L).

-A third international survey was conducted in 2015 and estimated total vaquita abundance, based on the combined results of the visual line transect survey and static passive acoustic monitoring, was estimated to be 59 (95% CRI 22-145) (CIRVA VIII Report, 2016).
-Results of the passive acoustic monitoring program indicate that the vaquita population experienced an average annual decline of 34% (95% CI 21 to 48%) from 2011 to 2015, prior to the emergency gillnet ban which began in May 2015.
-It is certain (a 100% chance) that the population decreased during this time interval and almost certain (a 98% chance) that it decreased at an annual rate of more than 20%.
-Overall, the model results indicate that the population decreased by 80% (95% CI 62% - 93%) between 2011 and 2015.
+A third international survey was conducted in 2015 and estimated total vaquita abundance, based on the combined results of the visual line transect survey and static passive acoustic monitoring, was estimated to be 59 (95 percent CRI 22-145) (CIRVA VIII Report, 2016).
+Results of the passive acoustic monitoring program indicate that the vaquita population experienced an average annual decline of 34 percent (95 percent CI 21 to 48 percent) from 2011 to 2015, prior to the emergency gillnet ban which began in May 2015.
+It is certain, a 100 percent chance, that the population decreased during this time interval and almost certain (a 98 percent chance) that it decreased at an annual rate of more than 20 percent.
+Overall, the model results indicate that the population decreased by 80 percent (95 percent CI 62 percent - 93 percent) between 2011 and 2015.

-The most current population estimated is based on analysis of the 2016 Acoustic Monitoring Program data which has shows that almost half of the remaining vaquita population were lost between 2015 and 2016 (a 49% annual decline).
-The average annual rate of decline between 2011 and 2016 is estimated to be 39%, corresponding to a population decline of 90% over this five-year period.
+The most current population estimated is based on analysis of the 2016 Acoustic Monitoring Program data which has shows that almost half of the remaining vaquita population were lost between 2015 and 2016 (a 49 percent annual decline).
+The average annual rate of decline between 2011 and 2016 is estimated to be 39 percent, corresponding to a population decline of 90 percent over this five-year period.
 CIRVA estimates that, as of November 2016, only approximately 30 vaquitas likely remain and the species is in imminent danger of extinction (CIRVA VIII, 2016).

 Interaction with Fisheries

 Illegal fishing for totoaba has greatly increased in the past few years and is a great menace to the vaquita.
 As in previous years, vaquitas have died in nets set for totoaba.
 In addition to the meat, this endangered fish is prized for its swim bladder, which is exported to China where it is used as an ingredient in soup and believed to have medicinal value.
-Thousands of swim bladders are dried and smuggled out of Mexico, sometimes through the US.
+Thousands of swim bladders are dried and smuggled out of Mexico, sometimes through the United States.
 Fishermen receive up to $8,500 for each kilogram of totoaba swim bladder, equivalent to half a year’s income from legal fishing activities.
-Read more: Environmental Investigative Agency 2016 report: Collateral Damage: How illegal trade in totoaba swim bladders is driving the vaquita to extinction and Elephant Action League 2017 report: Operation Fake Gold.

 Gillnets for fish and shrimp cause incidental mortality (bycatch) of vaquitas.
-The only published study that estimates bycatch is from 1993–94 and refers to El Golfo de Santa Clara, one of the three main fishing ports (D’Agrosa et al., 2000).
-The authors estimated that 39 individuals were killed per year (95% CI 14–93) using combined data from observers and interviews with fishermen.
+The only published study that estimates bycatch is from 1993 to 1994 and refers to El Golfo de Santa Clara, one of the three main fishing ports (D’Agrosa et al., 2000).
+The authors estimated that 39 individuals were killed per year (95 percent CI 14–93) using combined data from observers and interviews with fishermen.
 Assuming a similar rate of mortality from the port of San Felipe, the extrapolated estimate of incidental mortality for the two ports was 78 vaquita killed per year in 1993 (D’Agrosa et al., 2000), which is well above what would be sustainable for this species (D’Agrosa et al., 2000; Rojas-Bracho et al., 2006).